And welcome back once again, ladies and gentlemen, your guiding light.

 The proposal calls for a staggering increase in federal taxes on alcoholic beverages of up to 229%.

-Small businesses, your local wine, grocery convenience stores, and restaurants will see sales plummet.
+Small businesses, your local wine, grocery, convenience stores, and restaurants will see sales plummet.

 An estimated 160,000 people in the hospitality industry will lose their jobs in an industry already that's lost 540,000 jobs over the past year.

-The last time the federal government raised taxes on dispilled distilled spirits, nearly 100,000 people lost their jobs.
+The last time the federal government raised taxes on distilled spirits, nearly 100,000 people lost their jobs.

 Nearly 60% of the price you pay at the store for distilled spirits already goes for federal, state, local, and other government fees.